Reform or risk? Saudi Arabia investors try to read the runes

 Saudi stocks recovered their losses after the wave of arrests over the weekend, but bonds came under pressure as investors pondered the outlook for the kingdom.

-Saudi Arabia embarked on an ambitious reform program including fiscal reforms and a massive privatization program 16 months ago in a quest to shift its $690 billion economy away from dependency on oil and entice investors.
+Saudi Arabia embarked on an ambitious reform programme including fiscal reforms and a massive privatisation programme 16 months ago in a quest to shift its $690 billion economy away from dependency on oil and entice investors.

 King Salman announced late on Saturday the creation of a new anti-corruption committee chaired by Crown Prince Mohammed bin Salman.
 In hours that followed, news emerged that dozens of politicians and a number of senior princes - including billionaire Prince Alwaleed bin Talal - had been detained on corruption charges.